 The immediate supervisor will assume these responsibilities:

-1. To prepare the performance program on any new employee in a timely fashion.
+1. To prepare the performance program for any new employee in a timely fashion.
 Further, to make any changes in the performance program as needed and warranted in a timely fashion and in accordance with the appendix on this subject in the UUP Agreement.

 The successful administration of the performance program and evaluation system ultimately rests jointly with immediate supervisors, Directors, Deans and Vice Presidents at the University.
 Evaluations are important and are often used when making recommendations for appointment renewals, promotions, merit salary increases and permanent appointment decisions.
 Further, alignment of employee performance programs with departmental, divisional and University goals and missions are critical to the overall success of the institution.